-Support FolderFolder where all HyGEARS support files such as Material.fil, Oil.fil, Configur.Inv, et. are stored.
-Cannot be modified as it depends on where HyGEARS was installed.Tool FolderFolder where tool files such as CoSIMT.fil, EndMill.fil, etc. are stored.
-Can be anywhere on a network such as to be available to stored.
+Folder where tool files such as CoSIMT.fil, EndMill.fil, etc. are stored.
 Can be anywhere on a network such as to be available to everybody.
 The [...] button displays a navigator to browse to the desired Tool folder, which can be useful in a network environment where folder names can be quite long.